Chart Color Schemes

 Forestville is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Forestville, as per the latest Census, consisted of 80.4% houses and 19.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 57.6% houses and 42.4% other dwellings.
-Home ownership in Forestville was at 41.2%, with mortgaged dwellings at 38.3% and rented ones at 20.5%.
-The median monthly mortgage repayment in the area was $3,250, higher than Sydney metro's average of $3,000.
-The median weekly rent figure was $650, compared to Sydney metro's $592.
-Nationally, Forestville's mortgage repayments were significantly higher at $1,863 and rents substantially above the national average of $375.
+As per the latest Census evaluation in Forestville, dwelling structures consisted of 80.4% houses and 19.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's figures of 57.6% houses and 42.4% other dwellings.
+Home ownership in Forestville stood at 41.2%, with mortgaged dwellings at 38.3% and rented ones at 20.5%.
+The median monthly mortgage repayment was $3,250, higher than Sydney metro's average of $3,000.
+Median weekly rent in Forestville was recorded at $650, compared to Sydney metro's $592.
+Nationally, Forestville's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing